 - making a false or misleading statement resulting in a shortfall of tax.

-Where the ATO, or a court or tribunal, makes a decision about the application of the safe harbour provisions to the circumstances of a taxpayer, that decision may involve a finding that an agent, in making a statement or failing to lodge a return on behalf of the taxpayer, has failed to take reasonable care.
+Where safe harbour is granted to a taxpayer, that decision may involve a finding that an agent has failed to take reasonable care.

 Before we can determine if an agent has breached the Code, we must conduct an investigation.
 We will decide whether an investigation is required having regard to all the circumstances and will not necessarily conduct an investigation in every case.